2024-25 College Basketball Conference Preview: Mountain West Fantasy Outlook

 11.)
 Wyoming

-Boise State's big three of Tyson Degenhart, O'Mar Stanley and Alvaro Cardenas make them the frontrunner to take the Mountain West crown, but it won't be easy for the Broncos.
+Boise State's big three of Tyson Degenhart, O'Mar Stanley and Alvaro Cardenas make it the frontrunner to take the Mountain West crown, but it won't be easy for the Broncos.
 They'll have to fend off reigning regular-season champion Utah State, who reloaded after losing head coach Danny Sprinkle and 2023-24 MWC Player of the Year Great Osobor to Washington, along with veteran groups with proven track records in Nevada and New Mexico.
 A scrappy UNLV team that finished fourth in conference play a season ago, led by reigning co-freshman of the year Dedan Thomas, could also make some noise atop the league.

 Even the Mountain West basement shapes up to be competitive.
-Fresno State and Wyoming each made coaching changes over the offseason, and have a mix of intriguing talent.
+Fresno State and Wyoming each made coaching changes over the offseason and have a mix of intriguing talent.
 Vance Walberg will be at the helm for Fresno State, and he has coached at every level between high school and the NBA during his career.
 He brings with him a quality freshman class and a track record of success.
 Wyoming handed the keys to the program to Sundance Wicks, who departed after leading Green Bay to 18-14 -- a feat that warranted Coach of the Year honors in the Horizon League -- in his first season as a Division 1 head coach.
 Joining him at Wyoming is a flurry of transfers, but Wicks still has his work cut out for him.
-Although Air Force and San Jose State tied for last place in the conference in 2023-24, they look to be more competitive in 2024-25.
-The Falcons' core grew another year older and San Jose State added seven transfers to complement their returning pieces.

 Other College Basketball Resources: